Polyurethane Market Analysis by Mordor Intelligence

 Europe’s polyurethane market is shaped by stringent chemical regulations.
 The looming PFAS restriction compels wide-ranging formulation revisions, favoring suppliers with advanced additive R&D and rapid regulatory compliance processes.
 At the same time, green public-procurement criteria reward low-VOC and low-carbon products, nudging manufacturers toward biomass-balanced and CO₂-modified grades.

-South America, the Middle East, and Africa represent smaller slices of the polyurethane market yet grow from infrastructure, furniture, and packaging demand.
+South America, the Middle East, and Africa represent smaller slices of the polyurethane yet grow from infrastructure, furniture, and packaging demand.
 Brazil promotes domestic petrochemicals expansion to reduce import dependence, while Saudi Arabia leverages feedstock advantage to explore polyurethane exports.
 Technology and best-practice diffusion from larger markets help emerging regions fast-track compliance with international sustainability benchmarks.

 Competitive Landscape

-The top five suppliers—BASF SE, Covestro AG, Dow Inc., Huntsman Corporation, and Wanhua Chemical Group—collectively controlled roughly 50% of polyurethane market revenue in 2024.
+The top five suppliers—BASF SE, Covestro AG, Dow Inc., Huntsman Corporation, and Wanhua Chemical Group—collectively controlled roughly 50% of polyurethane industry revenue in 2024.
 Their scale secures upstream integration into MDI, TDI, and polyols, enabling margin defense against feedstock gyrations and funding large R&D budgets that mid-tier rivals cannot easily match.
 Covestro’s rigid foam, synthesized with up to 20% CO₂ in place of oil, illustrates how incumbents wield process know-how to lower product carbon intensity and win specification in green-building projects.

 Strategic activity centers on circular solutions.
 BASF’s chemical-recycling pilot retrieves virgin-quality polyol from post-consumer foam, facilitating like-for-like substitution in new flexible products.
 Dow collaborates with Jaguar Land Rover and Adient to commercialize closed-loop automotive seating that halves per-seat CO₂e.
 Lubrizol’s biomass-balanced TPU line signals how specialty formulators secure niche profits by pairing performance with verifiable carbon reduction.